blyxxyz/lexopt/README.md

 - `-f=value` for short flags
 - Flags with optional arguments (like GNU sed's `-i`, which can be used standalone or as `-iSUFFIX`)
 - Single-dash long flags (like find's `-name`)
-- Abbreviated long flags (GNU tools let you write `--num` instead of `--number` if it can be expanded unambiguously)
+- Abbreviated long flags (GNU's getopt lets you write `--num` instead of `--number` if it can be expanded unambiguously)

 ## Unicode
 This library makes an effort to support unicode while accepting arguments that are not valid unicode.

 Short flags may be unicode, but only a single codepoint.
-(If you need whole grapheme clusters you can use a long flag.)
+(If you need whole grapheme clusters you can use a long flag.
+If you need normalization you're on your own, but it can be done.)

 On Windows a flag can't be combined with a value that isn't valid unicode.
 That is, `--flag=���` will cause an error. (`--flag ���` is fine.)
 This is a tricky problem to solve: see [clap v2](https://github.com/clap-rs/clap/blob/v2-master/src/osstringext.rs), [`os_str_bytes`](https://crates.io/crates/os_str_bytes).